Sri Lanka requests IMF for rapid financial aid amidst current economic crisis | Business

 Sri Lanka, which is on the brink of bankruptcy, is grappling with an unprecedented economic turmoil, the worst since its independence from Britain in 1948.

-Finance Minister Sabry is here for the annual spring meetings of the International Monetary Fund (IMF) and the World Bank.
+Finance Minister Sabry is in the US for the annual spring meetings of the International Monetary Fund (IMF) and the World Bank.

 He met IMF Managing Director Georgieva on Monday at the IMF headquarters here, News First Sri Lanka reported.